Church of Saint Porphyrius: Saint Porphyrius of Gaza

 The Patriarch of Jerusalem appointed Saint Porphyrius (c.
 347–420), when he was aged 45, as custodian of the Venerable Wood of the Cross of the Lord.
 He was described by the Roman Christian hagiographer Mark the Deacon, Porphyrius' companion from 395 until 420, as the Christianizer of the "disobedient pagan people of Gaza."
-According to the legend, there was a terrible drought in Gaza that ended only after Saint Porphyrios and a group of 280 Christians prayed to God with "fasting, vigil and procession."
+According to the legend, there was a terrible drought in Gaza that ended only after Saint Porphyrius and a group of 280 Christians prayed to God with "fasting, vigil and procession".
 This led to the conversion of 25 pagans, as rain in this region was considered God's greatest gift.

 The Byzantine- and Crusader-period churches

-A church was built on the site as early as AD 425, and was converted into a mosque in the 7th century.
+A church was built on the site as early as AD 425, and was converted into a mosque during the 7th century.

-The current church was built by the Crusaders in the 1150s or 1160s; they probably dedicated it to St Porphyrius as well.
-Records from the 15th century however show that the church was also dedicated to the Virgin Mary.
+The current church was built by the Crusaders in the 1150s or 1160s; they likewise probably dedicated it to St Porphyrius.
+Records from the 15th century, however, show that the church was also dedicated to the Virgin Mary.

 The church was renovated in 1856.